KARNATISAITHARUN/documentation/using-ocular/ocular-quick-start.md

 ## Specifying the Target Application

 After installing ShiftLeft Ocular, you must specify the target application.
-Using the demo Java application HelloShiftLeft
+In this tutorial, we are using the Demo Application Hello ShiftLeft, which contains this code in particular:

 ```java
 ...